Bartender's Blues (song): George Jones version

-George Jones covered "Bartender's Blues" as the title track of his 1978 album Bartender's Blues.
+George Jones covered "Bartender's Blues" which was released as a single in 1977.
+George also included the song as the title track of his 1978 album Bartender's Blues.
 James Taylor sang background vocals on this version.
 Record World said that "this James Taylor tune comes across well with [Jones'] convincing vocals" and that "Billy Sherrill's production work adds the finishing touch."
 Allmusic critic Stephen Thomas Erlewine calls "Bartender's Blues" the strongest song on the album.
 Janovitz rates Jones' performance more favorably than Taylor's, saying Jones "shows how it should be done."
 Janovitz praises Billy Sherrill's production of Jones' rendition, as well as Jones' vocal performance, especially in the "heart-wrenching" final verse.
 Author Kurt Wolff calls the song a "vocal tour de force."

 According to Jones' 1995 memoir I Lived to Tell It All, CBS executive Rick Blackburn first played him Taylor's demo of the song and Jones liked it immediately, remarking, "That guy is trying to sound like me."
 According to Jones, he recorded his part and the track was sent to Taylor, who overdubbed harmony.
 However, in the liner notes to the Jones compilation Anniversary - 10 Years of Hits, producer Billy Sherrill stated that he felt George over sang it, asserting that it was a case of "George Jones trying to sound like George Jones..."
 In a 2006 interview with Billboard's Ray Waddell, the singer addressed the comment:

 Yeah, I got into it too much, I really did.
 At the time, that's the way I felt it, but I think I really overdone the phrasing.
 But I cut it again on one of my latest albums, and I don't do quite as many syllables.
 I got that part from Lefty [Frizzell].
 He always made five syllables out of one damn word.

 The song was released during the first week of 1978 and stayed on the Billboard country survey for fourteen weeks, peaking at No. 6.
 It was Jones' first Top 10 single in two years.
 It became a live mainstay for Jones and appears on many of his "best of" packages.
 He cut the song as a duet with Trisha Yearwood for the Bradley Barn Sessions in 1994.
 Amy Grant covered "Bartender's Blues" on the 2007 tribute album George Jones & Friends: 50th Anniversary Tribute Concert.
-Harlem Hamfats covered the song on Harlem Hamfats, Vol. 4.